davidkleiven/gogafit/README.md

-  -r, --lograte uint    Number generation between each log and backup of best solution (default 100) -m, --mutrate float   Mutation rate in genetic algorithm (default 0.5) -g, --numgen uint     Number of generations to run (default 100) -o, --out string      File where the result of the best model is placed (default "model.csv") -p, --popsize uint    Population size (default 30) -y, --target string   Name of the column used as target in the fit (default "lastCol") -t, --type string     Fit-type: regression (reg) or classify (cls) (default "reg")
+  -r, --lograte uint    Number generation between each log and backup of best solution (default 100) -m, --mutrate float   Mutation rate in genetic algorithm (default 0.5) -g, --numgen uint     Number of generations to run (default 100) -o, --out string      File where the result of the best model is placed (default "model.json") -p, --popsize uint    Population size (default 30) -y, --target string   Name of the column used as target in the fit (default "lastCol") -t, --type string     Fit-type: regression (reg) or classify (cls) (default "reg")